 In addition to the Prioritized Research Agenda, the RPTF worked with current funders of suicide research to develop a portfolio analyses, examining what research the current funding supports and where there may be gaps.
-This portfolio analyses is now available.
 Read the portfolio analyses press release and FAQ.

 What are the highlights of the Prioritized Research Agenda?

 The Prioritized Research Agenda is organized around six key questions with three short-term and three long-term research objectives under each key question.
 Those key questions and research objectives—as well as the research pathways that will lead to achieving those objectives—can be found in the both the Prioritized Research Agenda and its companion piece, Suicide Research Prioritization Plan of Action.

 In addition, the Prioritized Research Agenda highlights the following cross-cutting themes: